Explore indoors! Two cool museums bring history to life - North

 The museum hosts Family Day at the Wing on the third Saturday of each month.
 This free event offers a two-hour, artist-led activity corresponding to a museum exhibit.
-“It’s a wonderful opportunity for families to have an interactive learning experience,” says Vivian Chan, community program coordinator at Wing Luke.
+The next is on Feb.
+15, with a theme of dragons.

 NAAM offers many programs for kindergarteners and older kids, including art workshops and seminars.
-The museum’s multimedia learning center hosts a genealogy seminar that is a popular multigenerational activity.
-“Families from all ethnic backgrounds can come in and look up genealogical information and learn a little bit about their family history,” says Carter.
+The museum’s multimedia genealogy center is an interactive space where families all ethnic backgrounds can explore their family history.

 GO